THE RU-486 ABORTION PILL

 Rev. Joseph Howard, of the American Bioethics Advisory Commission

-who said: "What they essentially do is they prevent progesterone from
+"What they essentially do is they prevent progesterone from

 binding and starve the fetus to death, because it cannot live without an